Keep religion out of Turkey dispute, Germany says

 It was an "Asian country" and its president, Recep Tayyip Erdoğan, was an "oriental despot", Austrian far-right MEP Roman Haider said.

-The debate reflected the rise of Islamophobia both in the EP and at national level in recent years.
+The debate reflected the rise of Islamophobia both in the EP and at national level in Europe in recent years.

-The Greek deputy foreign minister, Miltiadis Varvitsiotis, from the centre-right, also made much of Haghia Sophia in the EP last week when trying to whip up support.
+The Greek deputy foreign minister, Miltiadis Varvitsiotis, from the centre-right, also made much of Hagia Sophia in the EP last week when trying to whip up support.

 "He [Erdoğan] is trying to cultivate a populist, nationalist, and Islamic front and we should never forget that," Varvitsiotis said.